 TESG is committed to helping students learn how to be caring and engaged members of the community.
-As such, rather than impose rules on the students, we will work with them each year to create guidelines for how we interact with one another.
-Following the practices of Peaceful Schools NC, we will co-construct a set of “guiding questions” each year that students will use to monitor their own and others’ behavior.
-For example, we might decide to ask ourselves
+Our classroom management and discipline practices are guided by Responsive Classroom methods that focus on helping students learn self-regulation and conflict resolution skills.
+As such, rather than impose rules and punishments on the students, we work with them each year to create expectations for how we interact with one another and our space and think about logical consequences when expectations are not met.

 - Treating others with kindness and compassion?